-As at 31 March 2022 and 31 March 2021, there were no forward foreign currency exchange contract.
+As at 31 March 2023 and 31 March 2022, there were no forward foreign currency exchange contract.

-(iv) Interest rate risk
+Interest rate risk (iv)

 Interest rate risk is the risk of fluctuation in fair value or future cash flows of the Group's and the Company's financial instruments as a result of changes in market interest rates.
 The Group's and the Company's exposure to interest rate risk arises primarily from their long-term loans and borrowings with floating interest rates.